 Challenge number Detail of challenge 1 There are a high number of children that require additional support in their learning, particularly in the first instance, core subjects.
 Children have fallen further behind due to Covid / national lockdowns and there are significant gaps within the core curriculum.
-2 ECT or RQT teachers, whose professional development was impacted significantly by the pandemic, require intensive support in order to develop their practice.
+The SEMH needs of pupils remains a priority.
+ECT or RQT teachers, whose professional development was impacted significantly by the pandemic, require intensive support in order to develop their practice.
 Currently, 42% of teaching staff are in the first year of their teaching career.
+2 1 out of 7 teachers = ECT; 3 out of 7 teachers are in the first 3 years of their career.
+The development and improvement of teaching and learning remains a priority as the school continues to improve on its 2021 requires improvement judgement.
+National data in 2022 and 2023 provides evidence of the continued improvement in this area.
 3 The number of children who face barriers to learning is significant.
 Demand for mentoring is very high.
 A greater number of families are facing financial hardship and have dealt with extremely difficult personal, emotional challenges.
 Parents are increasingly reliant on school for high levels of pastoral support.
-Safeguarding and child protection concerns are high.
-4 Attendance has been affected by the pandemic and requires consistent and rigorous monitoring to improve levels against national average.
+Safeguarding and child protection concerns are high. Ü The pastoral needs of families remain a priority for school leaders.
+Families need a wide range of support, from advocacy to food and clothing.
+The cost of living crisis and poverty are real challenges for many in Handsworth.
+As a school, we aim to provide holistic support for our families.
+Attendance has been affected by the pandemic and requires consistent and rigorous monitoring to improve levels against national average.
+4 Attendance continues to be a priority.
+Pupil mobility is significantly high, the % of pupils taking term-time holidays is a challenge, and the % of pupils classed as persistently absent remains a focus for school leaders.